Africentric Personal Development Shop

 Alvis, Inc., dba Alvis House

-Alvis House provides evidence-based services to individuals and families with criminal justice involvement and individuals with intellectual/developmental disabilities (DD).
-Residential reentry clients are referred by courts and/or Corrections agencies.
-Individuals may self-refer or be linked by other service providers to the job readiness, GED instruction and related services that are available at the Community Reentry Center.
-In DD Services, the agency operates an Intermediate Care Facility, supported living programs and behavioral support programs.
-DD services provided by referral – contact us for more information.
+Since 1967, Alvis has provided reentry programs for individuals and families who have become involved in the criminal justice system.
+Alvis serves people with intellectual/developmental disabilities who also face behavioral challenges.
+The reentry programs include residential reentry; workforce development services; and substance abuse treatment.
+Residential reentry clients are referred by courts and/or corrections agencies.
+Individuals may self-refer or be linked by other service providers to the job readiness and workforce development services (including GED instruction and skills certification courses).
+In Developmental Disabilities (DD) Services, the agency operates an Intermediate Care Facility, supported living programs and behavioral support programs.
+DD services provided by referral – contact Alvis for more information.
 All Alvis House programs include, but are not limited to, comprehensive assessment and individualized treatment planning; individual and group therapy; cognitive behavioral therapy; job readiness services and work experience opportunities; family support programming; recovery support; and community engagement activities.

 455 East Mound Street